The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Introduction

 Our aim is to provide an exploratory study of the constraints on $\beta$ at $z>8$ enabled by deep JWST multi-band imaging, and to critically assess any early evidence for an evolution in the typical $\beta$ values, as well as the relation between $\beta$ and $M_{\rm UV}$ at these redshifts.
 We also examine evidence for any robust $\beta \simeq -3$ sources in our sample, and discuss the possibility of spurious $\beta \leq -3$ detections for faint sources in the new JWST imaging.

 The paper is structured as follows.
 In Section \ref{section:data} we describe the data and galaxy sample constructed by \cite{donnan2022}, and provide the details of our method for determining $\beta$.
-In Section \ref{section:results} we present our $\beta$ measurements and outline the main results of our analysis, before summarising our conclusions in Section \ref{section:conclusion}.
+In Section \ref{section:results} we present our $\beta$ measurements and outline the main results of our analysis.
+In Section \ref{section:discussion} we discuss the implications for our results before summarising our main conclusions in Section \ref{section:conclusion}.
 Throughout we use the AB magnitude system \citep{oke1974,oke1983}, and assume a standard cosmological model with $H_0=70$\,km s$^{-1}$ Mpc$^{-1}$, $\Omega_m=0.3$ and $\Omega_{\Lambda}=0.7$.